mbayle/Snowcrash/level02/Ressources/writeup.md

 ### Level02
-Once on the home of level02, we can see a pcap file :
+Once in the home of level02, we can see a pcap file :

 > ----r--r-- 1 flag02 level02 8302 Aug 30 2015 level02.pcap

-First of all to be able to analyse it with Wireshark we must first retrieve it on our computer.
+First of all to be able to analyze it with Wireshark we must first retrieve it onto our computer.
 Just type the following command (remember to make a chmod once on the computer):

 `scp -P 4242 level02@<replace with your IP>:~/level02.pcap ~/Desktop`